twof/twof.github.io/blog/dependency_injection_cover_letter.md

 print(reverse_cat_fact())
 ```

-This is a very simple version of a function that would normally be somewhat difficult to test.
+This is a very simple function that would normally be somewhat difficult to test.
 It makes a request to a live server, parses a response and returns a portion of the response in reverse.

 `reverse_cat_fact` is difficult to test because there’s no way to call it without causing a request to a live web server.
 That request is liable to fail occasionally and to be slow even if it does succeed which breaks our rules of good testing.
 The success or failure of the test relies on several things outside of our codebase.
 - Is the internet connection to our testing machine functioning